 Hard ballistic plates are designed to protect you against rifle rounds, and though they do have a longer lifespan than soft body armor, eventually they will have to be replaced as well.
 The lifespan of hard ballistic plates depends a lot upon the kind of material used to make it.

-Life-span of steel plates:
+What is the Life-span of steel plates?

 Steal armor plates last the longest, however, they do have some drawbacks.
 Firstly, they are quite heavy.
 Secondly, they are prone to the problem of spalling.
 Spalling is the issue when bullets are deflected after hitting a steel armor plate.
 The fragments of the bullet can be deflected towards the person wearing the body armor, and the people around them.
 To fix this issue, most stable armor plates have a rubber coating, which catches these fragments.